MicrosoftDocs/win32/desktop-src/NetMon2/expert-functions-structures-and-enumerations.md

 ---
-Description: 'This Expert Functions, Structures, and Enumerations section contains information about the functions, structures, and enumerations that only experts can use.' ms.assetid: 'd4078937-2899-43c8-81bf-9ee97ef7070b'
+Description: This Expert Functions, Structures, and Enumerations section contains information about the functions, structures, and enumerations that only experts can use. ms.assetid: d4078937-2899-43c8-81bf-9ee97ef7070b
-title: 'Expert Functions, Structures, and Enumerations'
+title: Expert Functions, Structures, and Enumerations ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Expert Functions, Structures, and Enumerations